Idioms starting with the letter "G"

 - She’d been working in accounting for several years but decided to switch gears and try out sales.

-- I’ve been talking for 40 minutes now and I’ll shift gears and take some of your questions.
+- I’ve been talking for 40 minutes so now I’ll shift gears and take some of your questions.

 the genie is out of the bottle: information is now known to everyone.